Why Is Lumber So Expensive Right Now?

 The Pandemic Devastated the US Economy

-The pandemic absolutely devastated the U.S. economy and a lot of sawmills were forced to shut down their production.
-Many people thought that there would be a slump in the housing market as well.
-Of course, the housing slump never arrived.In fact, quite the opposite happened.
-There now isn’t enough lumber to supply the market demand, and lumber is a sought-after commodity, with the sheer demand far outweighing the supply.
-The price of material soared during the first 13 months, and the estimated growth now stands at around 500%.
-The price of lumber was once between $200 and $400 for 1,000 board feet.
+The pandemic devastated the US economy, and many sawmills shut down their production.
+Many people thought that there would be a slump in the housing market.
+Of course, the housing slump never arrived.
+Quite the opposite happened.
+There isn’t enough lumber to supply the market demand, and lumber is a sought-after commodity, with the sheer demand far outweighing the supply.
+During the first 13 months, the material price soared, and the estimated growth now stands at around 500%.
+The cost of lumber was once between $200 and $400 for 1,000 board feet.
 Now, you’re looking at prices far beyond $1,000.
-CNN has reported the lumber shortage is going to cost homeowners and prospective buyers a lot of money.
+CNN has reported that the lumber shortage will cost homeowners and prospective buyers a lot.

 Businesses Affected by the Lumber Shortage

-The United States faced a lumber shortage in May of this year, and there are a number of industries that are currently affected.
+The United States faced a lumber shortage in May of this year, and there are many industries currently affected.
 The CEO of Homes by Dickerson has released a statement saying he has never seen anything like this.
-He said his company would love to build more properties so the surging demand can be met, but they cannot find the labor or the materials to do so.
-This is contributing to a housing shortage.
+He said his company would love to build more properties to meet the surging demand, but they cannot find the labor or materials.
+This lack is contributing to a housing shortage.
 Independent builders are also trying to compete with the demand coming from more prominent construction companies.